drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/retro_p3.png){: loading=lazy }
 ###### Synthesis

-The synthesis based on the chosen retrosynthetic route adopted can then be implemented.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/synthesis-5374390d'><i class='fa fa-play' aria-hidden='true'></i></button>The synthesis based on the chosen retrosynthetic route adopted can then be implemented.
 Starting with ethanol the desired compound is obtained as follows.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/retro_country.png){: loading=lazy }
 #### Disconnection Methods for Retrosynthesis

-The disconnection method plays a central role in retrosynthetic analyses.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/disconnection-methods-for-retrosynthesis-73b01864'><i class='fa fa-play' aria-hidden='true'></i></button>The disconnection method plays a central role in retrosynthetic analyses.
 For a drug to be prepared, there are three ways to break or make a bond which can be used in retrosynthetic analyses.
 These are known as the homolytic, the heterolytic and the pericyclic disconnections.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/disconnection.png){: loading=lazy }
 ##### Homolytic Disconnection

-Homolytic fission is a free radical disconnection.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/homolytic-disconnection-283038f8'><i class='fa fa-play' aria-hidden='true'></i></button>Homolytic fission is a free radical disconnection.
 Free radical disconnections are generally not very useful in the synthesis of novel drugs because the reconnection reaction proceeds through free radical mechanisms, which usually produce mixtures and are not desirable in the synthesis of a drug.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/homolytic.png){: loading=lazy }
 ##### Heterolytic Disconnection

-Heterolytic disconnections are very useful because they result in the formation of electrophile and nucleophile species.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/heterolytic-disconnection-d754e8a5'><i class='fa fa-play' aria-hidden='true'></i></button>Heterolytic disconnections are very useful because they result in the formation of electrophile and nucleophile species.
 Such species are synthons that can be converted into a reagent for the initiation or the propagation of a synthetic scheme.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/heterolytic.png){: loading=lazy }
 ##### Pericyclic Bond Disconnection

-Rings that carry an electron-withdrawing group can be disconnected by a reverse pericyclic mechanism (i.e. Diels-Alder).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/pericyclic-bond-disconnection-6ff58e7a'><i class='fa fa-play' aria-hidden='true'></i></button>Rings that carry an electron-withdrawing group can be disconnected by a reverse pericyclic mechanism (i.e. Diels-Alder).
 Such disconnections are useful in synthetic medicinal chemistry because they lead to synthons that can be converted to reagents.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/pericyclic.png){: loading=lazy }
 ### Combining the Three Synthetic Methods
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-A synthesis can be based on existing knowledge, on existing material, or on creative design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/combining-three-synthetic-methods-ee242cd8'><i class='fa fa-play' aria-hidden='true'></i></button>A synthesis can be based on existing knowledge, on existing material, or on creative design.
 A good synthetic route is generally an intelligent combination of all three, incorporating known and reliable chemical reactions, readily available compounds, and a good dose of ingenuity.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer